Bug #2520

 I don't think any of this is very useful, I just didn't want to imply there was a bug in the warp letting me warp while throttled up...
 The bug there would be that the engines can be powered up while in warp.

-#5 Updated by keoki almost 10 years ago
+#5 Updated by keoki over 10 years ago

 One final image, my ship fired it's engines long enough to deorbit and fall to 700m.
 The decoupler is still at 75,000 meters in orbit, and struts are still attached, and hold until impact with the water.